puppetlabs/puppet-docs/source/background/ssl/certificates_pki.markdown

 Participants in the PKI should regularly retrieve a copy of each CA's CRL, and should double-check certificates against it when checking their validity.

+This is one of the harder parts of a PKI to manage correctly --- keeping CRLs up to date and making sure that each participant is configured to check them is more complicated than it seems.

 Certificate Lifespans
 -----